anubhabnath098/lamport_auth_cs/README.md

 ## Overview

-This project implements Lamport's one-way hash chain authentication protocol using Qt6 and Crypto++.
+This project implements Lamport's one-way hash chain authentication protocol using Qt6 and Crypto++

 ### Features